 The US Academic Bee is a buzzer-based quiz competition for individual students with questions from all academic disciplines.
 There are both regional tournaments around the USA, and an annual National Championships.
-There are separate divisions in the Academic Bee for 8th graders, 7th graders, 6th graders, and Elementary Schoolers, though there is no Varsity or Junior Varsity component.
+There are separate divisions in the Academic Bee for 8th graders, 7th graders, 6th graders, and Elementary Schoolers, though there are no Varsity or Junior Varsity divisions.

 International History Olympiad

 The International History Olympiad is an 8-day long history extravaganza, held every two years – the next Olympiad will take place on July 19-26 2020 on a Carnival Caribbean cruise.
 The Olympiad consists of numerous buzzer-based and other competitions, sightseeing, and special events with students from around the world.
 Students in the USA qualify by finishing in the top half at either the 2019 or 2020 National Championships by finishing in the top half of the History Bee or on a team in the History Bowl.
 Students can also qualify by competing on a History Bowl team that wins a regional tournament or by finishing in the top 25% at any History Bee regional or state tournament in their age division.
 At the Olympiad, students compete for their home state, or for a foreign country, if they have a foreign passport and choose to do so.

 US Geography Championships